SaeedTaghavi/CS/docs/Chap03.md

     - invokes the procedure on the server.
 6. (optional) Return values using the same technique.

-Issues for RPC
+Issues for RPC:

 - Data representation
     - External Data Representation (XDR)
         - Parameter marshalling
 - Semantics of a call
     - at most once
     - exactly once (ACK)
 - Binding of the client and server port
     - Matchmaker (a rendezvous mechanism)

 ![normal](assets/images/3.23.png)